kaloyan-marinov/journal-keeper/README.md

 # Use a web browser to interact with the frontend UI.

+# Stop running all containers,
+# remove the created Docker volume,
-# Stop running the containers with the database, the backend, and the frontend
+# and remove the created Docker network
 # by issuing:
-$ docker container rm -f \
-   container-journal-keeper-frontend \
-   container-journal-keeper-backend \
-   container-journal-keeper-mysql
+$ ./clean-docker-artifacts.sh
 ```

 # How to use Docker Compose to run a containerized version of the project